Search results for

 In other words, POCO does not make any overall promises for its phones.
 To its credit, it has historically delivered two upgrades to most of its devices.
 It might take longer than we would like, but it does happen.

-Recently, during our review of the POCO F5 Pro, the company commited to two years of upgrades and three years of patches.
+During our review of the POCO F5 Pro, the company committed to two years of upgrades and three years of patches.
+The Poco X6 series, launched in January 2024, offers three upgrades and four years of patches.
 So the company is getting better slowly but surely.

 The bottom line here is that you should approach any POCO purchases under the assumption that your device will get the bare minimum of software support.